 In 1973 and 1974, a group of Americans called "Concerned Americans in Berlin" came under U.S. Army surveillance.
 Wiretaps were arranged through the compliant host government and American spies were assigned to join the group.
 Dossiers were built on the individual members; reports were compiled and sent up the Army chain of command.

 What did the wiretaps and the spies discover?
-That this group had supported George McGovern* in the 1972 elections and in the wake of Watergate, discussed and favored the impeachment of Richard Nixon.
+That this group had supported George McGovern* in the 1972 elections and in the wake of Watergate, had discussed and favored the impeachment of Richard Nixon.
 In other words, CAIB members were like millions of their fellow citizens back home.

 The surveillance was uncovered through the actions of a whistleblower within the U.S. Army.
 He thought the surveillance was wrong and reported it to Republican Senator Lowell Weicker of Connecticut.
 A member of the Senate Watergate Committee, Weicker attacked the White House.
 CAIB sued, and eventually the individual members settled with awards of about $4,500 each.
 The settlement contained a promise that the Army would not spy on them again.